Student’s Right to Privacy

 400 Maryland Avenue, SW

 Washington, DC 20202-4605

-Under the provisions of the Act, Columbia College is allowed to disclose “directory information” without consent.
-“Directory information” is described as name, address, telephone number, e-mail address, dates of attendance, enrollment status, class, previous institutions attended, major field of study, awards, honors (including dean’s list), degree(s) conferred (including dates), past and present participation in officially recognized sports and activities, physical factors (height and weight of athletes), picture, and date and place of birth.
+- Release of Directory Information.
+Under the provisions of the Act, Columbia College is allowed to disclose “Directory Information” without consent.
+“Directory Information” is described as name, address, telephone number, email address, dates of attendance, enrollment status, class, previous institutions attended, major field of study, awards, honors (including dean’s list), degree(s) conferred (including dates), past and present participation in officially recognized sports and activities, physical factors (height and weight of athletes), picture and date and place of birth.
 “Directory Information” is released at the discretion of the institution.

 1001 Rogers Street